apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

-Still focusing on the third feature, a user needing to log in seems more than just a query.
+Still focusing on the **third feature**, a user needing to log in seems more than just a query.
 In most cases, data changes occur such as a new user profile been created because the user doesn't exist.
 In this case, we're dealing with a `mutation`, which is a special type of query that modifies data.

 ```js
 mutation {